Saturday, October 12, 2024

 Be it enacted by the General Assembly of the State of Louisiana, That from and after September the first, 1916, every parent, guardian, or other person residing within the State of Louisiana, having control or charge of any child or children between the ages of seven and fourteen years, both inclusive, shall send such child or children to a public or private day school under such penalty for non-compliance herewith as is hereinafter provided.(9)

-And while the act goes on for several more paragraphs, it makes no mention of language, only mandatory school attendance.
+And while the act goes on for several more paragraphs, it, as noted, makes no mention of language, only mandatory school attendance.

 Some secondary sources, however, seem to have grasped the actual intent of Act No. 27.
 While still connecting this legislation to the punishment of French-speaking students, they more accurately characterize the act as only indirectly leading to punishment — particularly after ratification of the 1921 state constitution and its declaration that "The general exercises in the public schools shall be conducted in the English language."